Frequently Asked Questions

 I’m new to lobstering, where do I begin?

-• Check out the map to see Lobster Areas and free waypoints
+- Check out the map to see Lobster Zones and free waypoints

 Troubleshooting & Tech Tips

-• If the map won’t load, or premium waypoints aren't being displayed after you purchased, close app and re-open
+- If the map won’t load, or premium waypoints aren't being displayed after you purchased, go to Help & Support from the Menu and click on Restore Purchase

-• Favorite Spots that you save are only saved on your phone - we can't see them or your notes about them
+- Favorite Spots and any waypoints you add are only saved on your phone - we can't see them or your notes about them

-• Keep the app up to date: check the App Store for the latest updates
+- Keep the app up to date: check the App Store for the latest updates - which includes new premium lobster spots

 Need More Help?